jjpe/deltoid/README.md

    for a type in Rust's `stdlib`.
 If so, this is because support for types that are a part of `stdlib` must be added manually and simply hasn't been done yet.
    You can file an issue for that, or even better, send a PR :)

+## Special Thanks

+A special thanks to [Accept B.V.](https://www.acc.nl/) for sponsoring this project.